albar965/littlenavmap-manual/src/en/TRAFFICPATTERN.rst

 A click on ``OK`` or a double click into the list ``Runways`` closes the dialog and creates the traffic pattern.

-See :ref:`pattern-legend` for details about the displayed numbers in the pattern.
+See :ref:`pattern-legend` in the map legend for details about the displayed numbers in the pattern.

 .. figure:: ../images/pattern_dialog.jpg